-The hardest working countries on the planet are not necessarily the richest or healthiest nations.
-In many countries, it’s a necessity for people to work long hours to stay employed or put food on the table.
+The nations with the longest hours are not necessarily the richest or healthiest nations.
+In many nations, people have to labor long hours to stay employed or put food on the table.
 Socio-economic factors, cultural attitudes, and other factors also influence how many hours a worker spends away from home.

-Employees in the United States spend 1,780 hours working on average every year, which puts it on the 13th spot.
+Employees in the United States spend 1,780 hours working on average every year, which puts them in the 13th spot.
 Japan is ranked even lower at 20th place with 1,710 hours.
-That’s quite surprising given the country’s workaholic culture.
-Germany has the shortest working hours among the OECD countries at 1,356 hours per year.
+That’s quite surprising given the country’s workaholic and low vacation culture.
+Germany has the shortest working hours among the Organization for Economic Cooperation and Development OECD nations at 1,356 hours per year.

-This small country in the Baltic region has a population of only about 2 million, but it has some of the hardest working people in the world.
-They work 10 hours a day or more on average.
-According to the OECD, people in Latvia work an average of 1,875 hours per year.
+This small country in the Baltic region has a population of only about 2 million, but it has some of the busy people on earth: the labor 10 hours a day or more on average.
+According to the OECD, people in Latvia labor 1,875 hours per year.

 3- South Korea